MachineLemonade/docs/v0.10/ee-managing-users.md

 slug: "ee-managing-users"
 ---

+## Overview

-# Adding Users to Astronomer
+### Adding Users to Astronomer

-Once Astronomer Enterprise has been deployed, the first user to login is the System Admin by default.
-System Admins have access to the backend Grafana and Kibana dashboards and the platform-wide Admin view in our UI.
+When Astronomer Enterprise is first deployed, the first user to login is a "System Admin" by default.
+From there, a user on Astronomer Enterprise can be created by:

+- Invitation to a Workspace by a Workspace Admin
+- Invitation to Astronomer by a System Admin
+- Signing up via the Astronomer UI without an invitation (requires "Public Signups")

+On Astronomer, administrators have the option to either open the platform to public signups or limit signups to users invited by others via email.

+Once a user exists on the platform, administrators can leverage Astronomer's Role Based Acess Control (RBAC) to manage users.

+### Role-Based Access Control

+On Astronomer, users can be assigned 2 levels of roles:

+1. Workspace Role (Viewer, Editor, Admin)
+2. System Role (System Admin)

+Workspace roles apply to all Airflow Deployments within a single Workspace, whereas System Roles apply to *all* Workspaces across a single cluster.

+For a detailed breakdown of the 3 Workspace Level Roles on Astronomer (Viewer, Editor and Admin), refer to our [Role Based Access Control](https://www.astronomer.io/docs/rbac/) doc.

+For more information on Public Signups, role customization and assigning users System Admin permissions, read below.

+## Public Signups

-Additional users can be added to Astronomer through email invites or by enabling public sign-ups.
-Users that try to access Astronomer without being invited while public sign-ups are disabled will be met with an error.
+As noted above, Public Signups allow any user with access to the platform URL (the Astronomer UI) to create an account.
+If Public Signups are *disabled*, users that try to access Astronomer without an invitation from another user will be met with an error.

-## Enabling Public Sign-Ups

-Public sign-ups allow any user with access to the platform URL to create an account on the platform.
-Enabling this flag may be ideal in cases where SMTP credentials are tough to acquire, as disabling public sign-ups requires that a user accept an email invite.
+In cases where SMTP credentials are difficult to acquire, enabling this flag might facilitate initial setup, as disabling public signups requires that a user accept an email invitation.

+### Enabling Public Signups

-Public sign-ups are a configuration available in Astronomer's Houston API and can be enabled in the `config.yaml` file of your Helm chart by including the below yaml snippet:
+Public Signups are a configuration available in Astronomer's Houston API and can be enabled in the `config.yaml` file of your Helm chart.

+#### Modify your config.yaml

+To *enable* Public Signups, add the following yaml snippet to your `config.yaml` file:

 ```
 astronomer: